widgetbot-io/documentation/docs/tutorial/iframes.md

 ## Getting Started

-To get started, add the following code where you want the widget to show up.
+To get started, add the following code where you want the widget to display.

 ```html
 <iframe src="https://cl1.widgetbot.io/channels/299881420891881473/355719584830980096" height="600" width="800"></iframe>